berry-13/SilentPlay/README.md

 ## Getting Started

-To get started with Silent Play, simply click [here](https://www.icloud.com/shortcuts/519cd011ecf244fd912d18f473ca6cfb) and add it to your command.
-Once added, you can launch the script by adding it to the home and tapping it. 🚀
+To get started with Silent Play, simply click [here](https://github.com/Berry-13/SilentPlay/releases) and download the latest releas.
+Once installed, you can launch the script by adding it to the home and tapping it. 🚀

 ## Language